How to See the Best of Trieste in One Day

 Well, the rain would not stop.
 A table of UK cyclists nearby said they would be sleeping in their tent tonight!
 Do we tell them we have ditched the tent for tonight?

 Na.
-We were pleased to have the car so we could wake up in the morning dry and not damp.
+We were pleased to have the car so we could wake up dry and not damp in the morning.

 After a few hours, the rain wasn’t going to stop, so we made the call to sort out our car while it was raining.
 It was difficult to hold an umbrella (well, Maura did) while moving bags from the back to the front seat.
 Eventually, it was done, the camp beds inflated, and we were in our hotel room for the night.